keelz/ts-react-redux-architecture/README.md

 > __* NOTE *__
 >
 > There is a gotcha here.
 Take a look at the line of your untouched source code that is importing the index css file.
 We are importing a css file that was obviously moved and no longer lives at our project root.
 We should update that as well while we are here.
+The gotcha here is that your linter may not catch that the import statement is actually wrong.

 ```typescript
 // src/index.tsx